CounosH/counoslayer/src/counoscore/doc/rpc-api.md

 Creates and sends a funded simple send transaction.

-All counoshs from the sender are consumed and if there are counoshs missing, they are taken from the specified fee source.
+All bitcoins from the sender are consumed and if there are bitcoins missing, they are taken from the specified fee source.
 Change is sent to the fee source!

 **Arguments:**